lfai/model_openness_tool/DEPLOY.md

 ## Overview

-This document provides an overview of the deployment process for the app, including details about the test and deploy workflows, GitHub environment secrets, and deployment triggers.
+This document provides an overview of the deployment process for the MOT app, including details about the test and deploy workflows, GitHub environment secrets, and deployment triggers.